vaslabs/playingplaces/content/posts/prerequisites.md

 # Architecture

-Here I'm describing what you need to have and the connectivity relationship of each component to have a complete network that allows you to:
+Here I'm describing the components I've used and their interconnections in order to achieve:

 1. Do power management over the internet
 2. Have a reliable outgoing bandwidth